-Several tools consolidate a lot of food security and agriculture information at the U.S. national level and at the global level:
+There are several tools that consolidate a lot of this information at the U.S. national level and at the global level.

-- Data Rods Explorer is a web client app that enables users to browse several NASA-hosted datasets.
+Data Rods Explorer (DRE) is a web client app that enables users to browse several NASA-hosted datasets.
 The interface enables the visualization and downloading of NASA observation retrievals (parameters have been retrieved from the raw data through a series of steps) and land surface model (LSM) outputs by space, time, and variable.
 The key variables are precipitation, wind, temperature, surface downward radiation flux, heat flux, humidity, soil moisture, groundwater, runoff, and evapotranspiration.
 These variables describe the main components of the water cycle over land masses.